cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

   ion_temp_profile
     A 1D profile of the ion temperature as a function of :math:`\rho_{pol}`.

-  profile_form
+  temp_profile_form
+    A :class:`~cfspopcon.named_options.ProfileForm` indicating which sort of assumed profile shape we should use for the temperature profiles.

+  density_profile_form
-    A :class:`~cfspopcon.named_options.ProfileForm` indicating which sort of assumed profile shape we should use.
+    A :class:`~cfspopcon.named_options.ProfileForm` indicating which sort of assumed profile shape we should use for the density profiles.

   z_effective
     The "effective charge" of the ions, defined as :math:`\sum_j Z_j^2 n_j / n_e`.